coopersimon/oxide-7/README.md

 * Final Fantasy 3 (VI) (Title looks ok, reads out of bounds after.
 If this is ignored then the first "scene" doesn't show as memory reads are too slow.
 Then they look _mostly_ ok.
 Audio is audible now, but sounds pretty broken.)
 * Earthbound (Works pretty well.
 Audio sounds mostly good.)
 * Super Castlevania IV (Works pretty well.
 Audio sounds good.)
-* Super Mario Kart (shows initial nintendo logo then freezes (Might be SPC issues, not sure).)
+* Super Mario Kart (shows initial nintendo logo then freezes (Needs DSP to proceed))
 * Mortal Kombat (looks and plays well now.
 Audio sounds mostly good.)
 * SimCity (visuals are fine.
 Audio is mostly fine, some clipping(?) in the menu music.)
 * Super Mario All-Stars (works pretty well. some video glitches in super mario bros 3 world select. sound is pretty good too.)